-As First Deputy City Solicitor, Craig M. Straw (he/him) is responsible for assisting the City Solicitor in the oversight and management of the Law Department.
-Based on his extensive litigation background, Craig provides litigation support and consultation on significant matters impacting City-wide initiatives, programs and policies.
+As the First Deputy City Solicitor, Kristin K. Bray is responsible for assisting the City Solicitor in the oversight and leadership of the Law Department.
+Based on her extensive litigation background, Kristin provides litigation support and consultation on significant cases and other matters impacting City-wide initiatives, programs, and policies.

-As Chair of the Social Services Group, Clay Cauley (he/him) oversees the following units:
+As chair of the Social Services Group, Nicolette Burgess-Bolden oversees the following units:

-As Chair of the Litigation Group, Diana Cortes (she/her/ella) oversees litigation matters and supervises the following litigation units:
+As Chair of the Litigation Group, Renee Garcia oversees litigation matters and supervises the following litigation units: